-Time-frame Action Items Management Objective Budget Short-term (0-5 years) Build Support for Watershed Retrofits Through Education a) Provide a self-guided training program including tours, fact sheets, videos and website information. b) Offer training workshops and seminars to the development community. c) Work with other agencies to design a one-day watershed training and certification program. d) Require that all public works staff and contractors become watershed-certified. a) Educate development community, city staff and public about the need for changes in development practices. b) Educate development community about how to implement changes in development practices. c) Educate city staff about need for changes in development practices and how to implement them. d) Ensure that City staff can lead by example.
-Parks & Env Parks & Env Parks & Env Operations Short-term (0-5 years) Change Development Regulations to Ensure that Source Storage Retrofit will Occur in Conjunction with Future Re-development a) Remove barriers to source storage and infiltration in existing development regulations. b) Incorporate the most appropriate targets and design options into the Engineering Standards. c) Incorporate the new Engineering Standards into the Subdivision Bylaw, Building Bylaw, Zoning Related Development Resmit Could linear a) Ensure that the regulatory framework does not discourage source storage retrofit. b) Ensure that the watershed will be restored through source storage retrofit as re-development occurs. c) Ensure that the watershed will be restored through source storage retrofit as re-development occurs.
-Dev Services Operations Dev Services Short-term (0-5 years ) a) Implement a water quality source control program in the Lowlands. b) Implement the East Surge Channel Habitat Bank. a) Improve water quality in the Lowlands by eliminating sources of leachate. b) Create new fish habitat in the Como Creek system; provide compensation for future projects in the watershed.
-Operations Operations Medium-term (5-20 years) Facilitate the Implementation of Source Storage Retrofit Strategy a) Provide expedited approvals on private sector projects that implement source storage. b) Implement a composting program to provide low-cost organic matter for absorbent soils. c) Implement a program for bulk purchase and resale of storage and infiltration products. d) Continuously monitor rainfall-runoff response and other indicators of watershed health. a) Facilitate approval process for re-development projects that implement source storage and infiltration. b) Facilitate the procurement of absorbent soils needed to provide infiltration at the source. c) Facilitate the procurement of materials needed to retrofit individual re-development projects. d) Assess the effectiveness of the source storage retrofit strategy in achieving watershed restoration.
-Dev Services Parks & Env Operations Operations Medium-term (5-20 years) Restore the Natural Watershed Drainage Pattern a) Create a new drainage outlet at the highways for the Booth/Popeye sub-watershed. a) Achieve the overall vision for two separate sub-watersheds, (Como/MacDonald and Booth/Popeye).
-Operations Long-term (20-50 years) Restore Watercourses to Their Natural State a) Restore the Popeye Creek stream corridor between Brunette and Lougheed Highway. b) Daylight the piped section of Booth Creek between Sheridan and Myrnam. c) Daylight the piped section of Como Creek below Como Lake. d) Daylight the piped section of Booth Creek below Foster. e) Daylight the piped section of Como Creek below Rochester. a) Restore healthy aquatic and riparian ecosystems in the Popeye Creek system. b) Restore Booth Creek to its natural state; create a neighbourhood amenity. c) Restore Como Creek to its natural state; create a neighbourhood amenity. d) Restore Booth Creek to its natural state; create a neighbourhood amenity. e) Restore Como Creek to its natural state; create a neighbourhood amenity. e) Restore Como Creek to its natural state; create a neighbourhood amenity.
-Operations Operations Operations Operations Operations
+Time-frame Action Items Management Objective Lead Role Budget Short-term (0-5 years) Build Support for Watershed Retrofits Through Education a) Provide a self-guided training program including tours, fact sheets, videos and website information. b) Offer training workshops and seminars to the development community. c) Work with other agencies to design a one-day watershed training and certification program. d) Require that all public works staff and contractors become watershed-certified. a) Educate development community, city staff and public about the need for changes in development practices. b) Educate development community about how to implement changes in development practices. c) Educate city staff about need for changes in development practices and how to implement them. d) Ensure that City staff can lead by example.
+Parks & Env Parks & Env Parks & Env Operations Short-term (0-5 years) Change Development Regulations to Ensure that Source Storage Retrofit will Occur in Conjunction with Future Re-development a) Remove barriers to source storage and infiltration in existing development regulations. b) Incorporate the most appropriate targets and design options into the Engineering Standards. c) Incorporate the new Engineering Standards into the Subdivision Bylaw, Building Bylaw, Zoning Bylaw and Development Permit Guidelines. a) Ensure that the regulatory framework does not discourage source storage retrofit. b) Ensure that the watershed will be restored through source storage retrofit as re-development occurs. c) Ensure that the watershed will be restored through source storage retrofit as re-development occurs.
+Dev Services Operations Dev Services Short-term (0-5 years) Demonstrate a Commitment to Watershed Restoration a) Implement a water quality source control program in the Lowlands. b) Implement the East Surge Channel Habitat Bank. a) Improve water quality in the Lowlands by eliminating sources of leachate. b) Create new fish habitat in the Como Creek system; provide compensation for future projects in the watershed.
+Operations Operations Medium-term (5-20 years) Provide expedited approvals on private sector projects that implement source storage.
+Implement a composting program to provide low-cost organic matter for absorbent soils.
+Implement a program for bulk purchase and resale of storage and infiltration products.
+Continuously monitor rainfall-runoff response and other indicators of watershed health. a) Facilitate approval process for re-development projects that implement source storage and infiltration. b) Facilitate the procurement of absorbent soils needed to provide infiltration at the source. c) Facilitate the procurement of materials needed to retrofit individual re-development projects. d) Assess the effectiveness of the source storage retrofit strategy in achieving watershed restoration.
+Dev Services Parks & Env Operations Operations Medium-term (5-20 years) Restore the Natural Watershed Drainage Pattern a) Create a new drainage outlet at the highways for the Booth/Popeye sub-watershed.
+Achieve the overall vision for two separate sub-watersheds, (Como/MacDonald and Booth/Popeye).
+Operations Long-term (20-50 years) Restore Watercourses to Their Natural State a) Restore the Popeye Creek stream corridor between Brunette and Lougheed Highway. b) Daylight the piped section of Booth Creek between Sheridan and Myrnam. c) Daylight the piped section of Como Creek below Como Lake. d) Daylight the piped section of Booth Creek below Foster. e) Daylight the piped section of Como Creek below Rochester. a) Restore healthy aquatic and riparian ecosystems in the Popeye Creek system. b) Restore Booth Creek to its natural state; create a neighbourhood amenity. c) Restore Como Creek to its natural state; create a neighbourhood amenity. d) Restore Booth Creek to its natural state; create a neighbourhood amenity. e) Restore Como Creek to its natural state; create a neighbourhood amenity.
+Operations Operations Operations Operations Operations Operations